THYROID EMERGENCIES

 Thyroid-related emergencies are caused by overt dysfunction of the gland which is so severe that requires admission to intensive care units (ICU) frequently.

-Severe excess or defect of thyroid hormone is rare condition, which jeopardizes the life of patients in most cases.
+Severe excess or defect of thyroid hormone is a rare condition, which jeopardizes the life of patients in most cases.
 Both hypothyroid coma (HC) and thyrotoxic storm (TS) are triggered by precipitating factors, which occur in patients with severe hypothyroidism or thyrotoxicosis, respectively.
 The pillars of HC therapy are high-dose L-thyroxine and/or tri-iodothyroinine; IV glucocorticoids; treatment of hydro-electrolyte imbalance (mainly, hyponatremia); treatment of hypothermia; often, endotracheal intubation and assisted mechanic ventilation are needed.
 Therapy of TS is based on beta-blockers, thyrostatics, and IV glucocorticoids; eventually, a high dose of iodide compounds or lithium carbonate may be of benefit.
 Surgery represents the gold standard treatment in patients with euthyroid massive nodular goiter, although new techniques – e.g., percutaneous laser ablation – are helpful in subjects at high surgical risk or refusing operation.

 Satyendra Dhar MD,